-Workforce training programs are paramount for workers safety in both the offshore and onshore construction of offshore wind farms which are massive infrastructure projects.
+Workforce training programs are paramount for workers safety in both the offshore and onshore construction of offshore wind farms, which are massive infrastructure projects.

-In addition, PLAs often lead to safer working conditions as a result of a more skilled workforce.
+PLAs often lead to safer working conditions as a result of a more skilled workforce.
 Data suggests that the construction industry is volatile, resulting in a constant loss of human capital.
-Additionally, accidents, including death, are more common in states with low-road contractors.
+Accidents, including death, are more common in states with low-road contractors.
 PLAs and high-road labor standards can mitigate construction industry volatility and increase site safety.
-Reports indicate that PLAs decrease the significant gap between expected and realized energy savings in various energy efficiency measures.

 Utilizing supplier codes of conduct can also increase safety as they are created for the purpose of ensuring that a company's suppliers adhere to high standards for safe working conditions, fair and respectful treatment of employees, and ethical practices.
-The best outcomes tend to be when companies have a code of conduct in place and are represented by a union, research suggests.
-Organizational Science journal found evidence that suppliers with worker's unions are more likely to be compliant with supplier codes of conduct.
+Research suggests, the best outcomes tend to be when companies have a code of conduct in place and are represented by a union.
+Research published in the Organizational Science journal showed that suppliers with worker's unions are more likely to be compliant with commitments to adhere to labor codes of conduct.
 And, the Harvard Business Review found that following an audit, unionized suppliers improved working conditions more than nonunionized suppliers.